cldeluna/ac3_intro_to_jinja/AC3_Intro_to_jinja2.md

 {% if var > 1 %}
 ```

-Note the absence of the double curly braces when a variable is part of a control structure.
+**Notice the absence of the double curly braces when a variable is part of a control structure.**

 ---